Lathe Machine-Introduction,Working, 9 Parts,Types, Advantage

 Main Parts of lathe Machine

-• Some important parts of a lathe machine are as follows:
+• The main parts of lathe machine are as follows:-

 Line diagram of main parts of lathe machine